nottec/AndrewisBumClicker/README.md

 I don't know what ive been told

-But Andrew is a bum fo sho
+Andrew is a bum fo sho

-His grade point average has been sold
+Grade point average has been sold

-His ECs are a little troll
+ECs are a little troll